jetbrains-academy/data-visualization-course/0_intro/3_why_matters/1_data_explosion_and_information_overload/task.md

-Today’s world generates so much data that visualization matters as it never did before.
+In today’s world, the sheer volume of data being generated makes visualization more critical than ever before.
-We mentioned before that visualization can allow seeing trends and patterns that might be hard to spot in the raw data, but today there is also just too much raw data to see it all.
+Visualization not only helps us identify trends and patterns that might be difficult to spot in raw data, but it also addresses the challenge of data overload—there is simply too much raw data to comprehend it all.
-Visualizing this overwhelming volume of data is sometimes the only way to get meaningful insights from it.
+Visualizing this overwhelming volume of information is often the only way to extract meaningful insights.

 <figure>
     <img src="../../../common/resources/images/intro/sp500-treemap.svg">